 The nearby river Bievre often inundated the meadow, flooding it with water.
 As a result, it was deemed that the area was too damp to build the traditional Haussmann buildings that are so prevalent throughout the rest of Paris.
 Instead, they constructed the cute little houses you’ll find dotted around the area today.

-Situated in the Buttes Aux Cailles district of Paris, you’ll find little houses and pastel paints.
+Situated in the Buttes Aux Cailles district of Paris, once in Cité Florale you’ll soon discover small houses and pastel paints.
 The area is free to visit and open all year round.
-The nearest metro station is Cité Universitaire.
+The nearest metro station is Cité Universitaire (RER line B of the underground).